alto9/peddler/README.rst

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 Any other questions, mail us at info@alto9.com.
-We’d love to meet you!
+We’d love to chat!